 Add a slow-release organic fertilizer at planting (a balanced 10-10-10) and a compost tea when flowering.
 A compost tea or some Moo Poo Tea (from my friend, Annie Haven) are perfect to water with every few weeks in the spring and early summer.
 Stop fertilizing when the fruit forms and water frequently for plump fruit.

-Hopefully this will get you started with hanging strawberries as part of You Can Grow That! day created by C.L. of Whole Life Gardening.
-For ideas on what to do with all your juicy berries check out Strawberry Coconut Torte, Organic Strawberry Jam, and Strawberry Balsamic & Black Pepper Preserves.
+For ideas on what to do with all your juicy berries check out Organic Strawberry Jam and Strawberry Balsamic & Black Pepper Preserves.